o2r-project/o2r-bouncer/README.md

 When using the [o2r-guestlister](https://github.com/o2r-project/o2r-guestlister) offline OAuth2 implementation, the client ID and secret have to be identical to the values the o2r-guestlister is using.
 As long as these values match, they can be chosen freely.

-To match the default guestlister configuration the bouncer has to be configured to access the correct OAuth server:
+To match the default o2r-guestlister configuration the bouncer has to be configured to access the correct OAuth server:

 * `OAUTH_URL_AUTHORIZATION=http://.../oauth/authorize`
 * `OAUTH_URL_TOKEN=http://.../oauth/token`